liipeandre/sistema-controle-estoque-laravel/README.md

-# Sistema de Controle de Estoque

-Um sistema bem simples de controle de estoque, desenvolvido por mim, usando as tecnologias: HTML5, CSS3 com Bootstrap e PHP, usando a framework Laravel, para o backend.
-Suas funcionalidades incluem:

-- Sistema de autenticação.
-- CRUD completo de produtos (insert, delete, list, view e edit).
+# Inventory Control System

-# Autor
+# Author

 - André Felipe Pereira dos Santos

-# Descrição

-# Este repositório possui:
+# Description

+A very simple inventory control system, using technologies: HTML5, CSS3 with Bootstrap and PHP, using Laravel framework, for the backend.
+Its features include:

+- Authentication system.
+- Complete CRUD of products (insert, delete, list, view and edit).

+This repository has:

-- O código-fonte desenvolvido para o backend e frontend.
+- Source code developed for the backend and frontend.
-- O arquivo .mwb, contendo o modelo físico do banco de dados.
+- The .mwb file, containing the physical model of the database.